 We haven’t gone to church in a long time.

-We don’t have a lot of choices for English-speaking churches in Germany.
+We didn’t have a lot of choices for English-speaking churches in Germany.

-I don’t want a rock and roll, laser show kind of church and it’s unfortunate that so many rely on these churchtainment distractions to get people through the doors.
+I don’t want a rock and roll, laser show kind of church and it’s unfortunate that so many rely on these churchtainment distractions to get people through their doors.

 Before writing this, I researched “Why Should I Attend Church“?
 Many of the answers were interesting and even shocking to me.
 I expect the typical “Because the Bible says so” answer, but “Because you’re single and may meet someone” takes the cake.